Skip to contents

 Batch Processing Tips

-When working with multiple files or team members:
+When working with multiple files or team members, you could implement functions like this:

-# Function to merge annotations from multiple coders
+# This function demonstrates how you might merge annotations from multiple coders

 merge_annotations <- function(annotation_files, output_file = "merged_annotations.csv") {